 Wisdom Teeth Management

 Wisdom teeth may not need to be extracted if they grow in completely and are functional, painless, cavity-free, disease-free and in a hygienic environment with healthy gum tissue.
-They do, however, require regular professional cleaning, annual check-ups and periodic X-rays to monitor for any changes.
+They do, however, require regular professional cleaning, annual check-ups and periodic radiographs to monitor for any changes.

-- Infections and/or periodontal (gum) disease
+- Periodontal (gum) disease

-- Cysts, tumors or other pathologies
+- Cysts, tumors or other pathology

 - Damage to neighboring teeth